-There’s a big increase in demand for whisky worldwide, especially in Asia and America.
-In 2018, the U.S. became the first country outside the UK to import over £1 billion worth of Scotch whisky.
-This trend is making well-aged stocks harder to find, which could increase cask values.
+Global demand for whisky, particularly in Asia and America, is driving up prices and making well-aged stocks harder to find.
+In 2018, the U.S. became the first country outside the UK to import over £1 billion worth of Scotch whisky, further boosting the value of casks.

 Understanding the Whisky Cask Market

 Investor interest in the whisky cask market is rising.
-In the first half of 2020, €7.8 million was invested in cask whiskey through Whiskey Wealth Club, more than double the previous year’s amount.
+Investors put €7.8 million into cask whiskey through Whiskey Wealth Club in early 2020.
+This more than doubled the previous year’s amount.
 This growth is because of the chance for high returns, with estimates suggesting a 16.1% annual return.

 The Appeal of Whiskey Cask Investment